navanchauhan/navanchauhan.github.io/Content/posts/2020-01-16-Image-Classifier-Using-Turicreate.md

 ---
 date: 2020-01-16 10:36
 description: Tutorial on creating a custom Image Classifier using Turicreate and a dataset from Kaggle
-tags: Tutorial, Colab, Turicreate, AI
+tags: Tutorial, Colab, TuriCreate, AI
 ---

 # Creating a Custom Image Classifier using Turicreate to detect Smoke and Fire